PlanktoScope/PlanktoScope/documentation/docs/operation/clone-sd.md

 ## Use the SD card image

-You can now use this SD card image with the [non-standard installation guide](../setup/software/nonstandard-install.md) for installing the PlanktoScope OS on an SD card for one or more PlanktoScopes.
+You can now use this SD card image with the [standard installation guide](../setup/software/standard-install.md) for installing the PlanktoScope OS on an SD card for one or more PlanktoScopes.